Psychological Healing

 —James 1:2

-Therefore, in regard to your desire to defend cultural or personal honor, keep in mind that when you pray the fifth petition of the Our Father (forgive us our trespasses as we forgive those who trespass against us) you are making a covenant with God.
+Therefore, in regard to your desire to avenge cultural, family, or personal insult, keep in mind that when you pray the fifth petition of the Our Father (forgive us our trespasses as we forgive those who trespass against us) you are making a covenant with God.
 In so far as you forgive others, you will be forgiven; but in so far as you hate others and seek revenge, you disavow forgiveness, not only for others but also for yourself.

 But if you do not forgive others, neither will your Father forgive your transgressions.